ASKiere/Schoology-Redesign/README.md

+## NOTES

+THIS CODE USES YOUR BROWSER'S DEFAULT FONT.
+I USE THE FONT "iosevka".
+IF YOU WANT TO USE MY FONT, YOU CAN DOWNLOAD IT HERE: https://typeof.net/Iosevka/

 ## Why I Did This

 I just hated my original schoology design, and while it was redesigned some time this year, I still wasn't a fan